hugo-fixit/docs/content/documentation/basics/index.en.md

 #### Basic Configuration

-After learning [how Hugo handle multilingual websites](https://gohugo.io/content-management/multilingual), define your languages in your site configuration.
+After learning [how Hugo handle multilingual websites][multilingual], define your languages in your site configuration.

 For example with English, Chinese and French website: